 Hospice care is a fully covered benefit under Medicare Part A and the Medi-Cal program in California.
-Most insurance companies also provide coverage for hospice care subject to individual policy deductibles, coinsurance, and out-of-pocket limitations.
+Most private insurance companies also provide coverage for hospice care but are subject to individual policy deductibles, coinsurance, and out-of-pocket limitations.

-When a patient is considering hospice care, the insurance coverage of the patient will be reviewed and discussed with family members to be sure they understand the financial benefits provided to the patient by their current insurance carrier.
-If there are any questions, they will be resolved prior to the start of care.
+When you are considering hospice care, your insurance coverage will be reviewed and discussed to be sure you understand the financial benefits Any questions will be resolved prior to the start of care.

-For an individual eligible and enrolled in Medicare or Medi-Cal, there is no out-of-pocket cost to select the hospice benefit.
+If you are eligible for and enrolled in Medicare or Medi-Cal, there is no out-of-pocket cost for hospice.
 The hospice benefit includes full payment for all staff services, supplies, medical equipment, and medications, provided they are directly related to the hospice primary diagnosis.

-When an individual elects the hospice benefit for a specific disease diagnosis, they are opting out of traditional Medicare coverage and opting into the special Medicare hospice benefit.
-By doing this, they agree to pursue comfort and palliative measures only and not seek aggressive or curative therapy for that disease.
+When you elect the hospice benefit for a specific disease diagnosis, you opt out of traditional Medicare coverage and opt into the special Medicare hospice benefit.
+By doing this, you agree to pursue comfort and palliative measures only and not to seek aggressive or curative therapy for that disease.
 Should other diseases develop, unrelated to the hospice diagnosis, those may be treated and covered under the traditional Medicare program.

 When all requirements are met, the following services will be covered by your health plan: